miztiik/scale-eks-with-keda/README.md

        - `MAX_MSGS_PER_BATCH`- Use this to define the maximum number of messages you want to get from the queue for each processing cycle.
 For example, Set this value to `10`, if you want to process a batch of `10` messages . _Defaults to 5_.
        - `TOT_MSGS_TO_PROCESS` - The maximum number of messages you want to process per pod.
 The pod exits successfully upon processing the maximum messages.
 Kubernetes will restart the pod automatically and initiating the next batch of messages to process. _Defaults to `10000`_.
        - `MSG_POLL_BACKOFF` - Use this to define, how often you want the consumer to poll the SQS queue.
 This is really important to avoid being throttled by AWS when there are **no messages**.
 This parameter only comes into effect only when there are no messages in the queue.
 I have implemented a _crude_ back-off that will double the wait time for each polling cycle.
 It starts by polling after `2`, `4`, `8`...`512`secs.
-It goes upto a maximum of `512` and resets to `2` after that. _Defaults to `2`_.
+It goes up to a maximum of `512` and resets to `2` after that. _Defaults to `2`_.
        - `MSG_PROCESS_DELAY` - Use this to define the wait time between messaging processing to simulate realistic behaviour.
 Set this to `30` if you want to wait `30` seconds between every processing cycle. _Defaults to `10`_

      Initiate the deployment with the following command,